sethforprivacy/sethforprivacy.com/content/posts/moneros-ongoing-network-attack.md

 chain-tip was the same height that the valid node was currently at.

-This attack prevents eclipsed nodes from syncing while potentially slowing down initial block download by valid nodes containing any malicious node in their peer list but not fully eclipsed.
+This attack prevents eclipsed nodes from syncing while potentially slowing down initial block download by valid nodes containing any malicious node in their peer list but not fully eclipsed by limiting the number of peers providing valid blocks.

-*Attack is not harmful and requires no active mitigation at this time.*
+*This attack was partially mitigated by increasing outgoing peer count defaults, but is not harmful and requires no further mitigation.*

 ## Spying on Transactions

 The particular attack made public by the attacker is an attempt to link the IP address of a node with particular transactions.
-This is done by spamming peer lists as we discussed above, and then attributing transactions to the node that first shares the transaction via p2p.
+This is done by spamming peer lists as we discussed above, and then attributing transactions to the node that first shares the transaction via p2p with the spying nodes.

-This attack is the most probable and dangerous in most networks, as it could allow linking of transactions with user's node IP addresses if not using Tor/i2p.
+This attack is the most dangerous in most networks as it could allow linking of transactions with user's node IP addresses if not using Tor/i2p.
 Thankfully, Monero has implemented [Dandelion++](https://www.monerooutreach.org/stories/dandelion.html) which makes it very difficult for nodes on the network to deterministically link IP addresses with transactions, as transactions are slowly published (via the stem phase) to a randomized set of nodes, and then "fluffed" to the rest of the network after a set number of hops (or a timeout).

+The use of Dandelion++ drastically increases the portion of the network needing to be controlled by the attacker to accurately link node IP addresses with transactions, and makes the linkage probabilistic instead of deterministic.

 *Mitigated by Dandelion++ and/or Tor/i2p usage.*

 ## Wallet DoS via Block Height +2

-This attack is a simple DoS that relies on expected behavior of the Monero wallet which prevents the wallet from searching blocks for transactions until the node is fully synced.
+This attack is a simple DoS that relies on expected behavior of the Monero wallet.
+This behavior prevents the wallet from searching blocks for transactions until the node is fully synced.

 Because of this behavior, any node with malicious peers run by the attacker will be told that the chain-tip is 2 blocks